Curator | Writer | Researcher

 The Architecture of David Lynch: a lecture at the Institut für Anglistik und Amerikanistik, Technische Universität Dortmund on 16 May 2013.
 I also led a class on film noir and a seminar on spatial theory during my visit.

-American Studies in the UK, 2000-2010: a report presented at the BAAS AGM held at the BAAS Annual Conference at the University of Manchester on 13 April 2012.
+American Studies in the UK, 2000-2010: a report presented at the BAAS Annual Conference at the University of Manchester on 13 April 2012.
 A summary of the presentation, as well as my introduction to the project, was published in American Studies in Britain, Issue 107 (Autumn 2012).

 The Architecture of Narrative: Inland Empire: a research seminar for MA students at the School of English, University of Kent on 20 March 2012.